 - Do not promise confidentiality

 If the complainant says that she or he wants me to maintain confidentiality, what should I do?

 Prior to hearing the particulars of the complaint, you should advise the complainant that you are unable to maintain confidentiality and would need to report the incident to the Title IX Coordinator.
-If the complainant continues to state that he or she wants confidentiality, you should direct student complainants to the confidential resources: the counseling center, the Office of Spiritual Life or the student health center.
+If the complainant continues to state that he or she wants confidentiality, you should direct student complainants to the confidential resources: Counseling Services at the Trone Center for Mental Fitness, the Office of Spiritual Life or the student health center.
 Students or employees can also obtain confidential support, information about their options, rights and resources from the Julie Valentine Center (Greenville County’s sexual assault center) at 864.467.3633 (available 24/7) or the Office of Spiritual Life.

 What if a student complainant is reluctant to describe the incident because it involved the use of drugs and/or alcohol?